 The Difference Between an SEO Agency and a Content Marketing Agency

 Many businesses hire the wrong type of agency for what they actually need.
-Here is what separates SEO from content marketing, when each is the right choice, and why the best programmes combine both.
+What separates SEO from content marketing, and why the best programmes combine both.

 An SEO agency focuses on technical website health, keyword strategy, and link acquisition to improve search rankings.
 A content marketing agency focuses on producing and distributing content that builds audience and drives enquiries.
 The best programmes need both, but businesses commonly hire one when they need the other and end up with activity but not results.